NandhanGPillai/Gurunandhan_Resume/README.md

    day and simplifying their life planning.
 3. Utilized DateTime Module for date parsing and manipulation.
 4. Error Handling is implemented to ensure valid user inputs and provide informative error messages.
+5. The calculator prompts users to input the first date of their last menstrual period and the length of their menstrual cycle in days.
+6. Data validation method validates the provided date format and Data Calculation method estimates the Ovulation day.